Health

 Here’s What Surprised Me The Most

 It’s easier than you think.
 Walking at a slow pace while typing or taking calls quickly becomes second nature.
 It felt a little odd at first, but I didn’t fall on my face like I anticipated that I would.
-It was all in my head – I love walking and working – it feels so good!
+It was all in my head and I now love walking and working. it feels so good!

-My energy levels increased Walking while working gave me a steady boost of energy throughout the day.
+My energy levels increased.
+Walking while working is an easy way to get a steady boost of energy throughout the day.

 I felt less anxious.
+My therapist recommended that I take time to move my body daily because without that movement, all the stress has nowhere to go.
 Did this “fix” my anxiety?
-No. Absolutely not.
-But did it help?
+No. But did it help?
 Yes, tremendously.
 I found that after walking for an hour or two, getting that movement through my body left me feeling better and less anxious.
 I also felt a sense of accomplishment, knowing I wasn’t just sitting there for hours.

 What Is an Under-Desk Treadmill?